rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 This call will set the identification parameters to `test@email.com` and any successive calls made will be an Enhanced Match.

 {% hint style="info" %}
- Nothing appears in the network tab in your browser or in the tag helper extension after identify() is called.
-However, a hashed value for an 'em' parameter is added in the next event call, in a JSON object encoded in the URL.
+ Nothing appears in the network tab in your browser or in the tag helper extension after `identify()` is called.
+However, a hashed value for an `em` parameter is added in the next event call, in a JSON object encoded in the URL.
 {% endhint %}

 ## Track